ghauravh/Appointment-Queue-System/README.md

 # Appointment Scheduler

-A full-stack web application for scheduling and managing healthcare appointments.
+A Full-stack web application for scheduling and managing healthcare appointments.
 This project uses a **React** frontend and a **Spring Boot** backend, with data stored in **MySQL**.
 This allows users to schedule appointments, view them, and manage provider information.

 ## Features